-For individual Mucorales species, the clinical efficacy data are very limited, often to one or two patients (see section 5.1).
-Susceptibility data were available in only a small subset of cases.
-These data indicate that concentrations of isavuconazole required for inhibition in vitro are very variable between genera/species within the order of Mucorales, and generally higher than concentrations required to inhibit Aspergillus species.
-It should be noted that there was no dose-finding study in mucormycosis, and patients were administered the same dose of isavuconazole as was used for the treatment of invasive aspergillosis.
+For individual Mucorales species, the clinical efficacy data are very limited, often to one or two variable between genera/species within the order of Mucorales, and generally higher than concentrations required to inhibit Aspergillus species.
+It should be noted that there was no dosefinding study in mucomycosis, and patients were administered the same dose of isavuconazole as was used for the treatment of invasive aspergillosis.